szepeviktor/Toolkit4WP/README.md

 # Toolkit for WordPress

-This library is recommended for use in agency-type projects where you have full control over the development and installation environment.
+These [tools](/src) are recommended for use in agency-type projects where you have full control over the development and installation environment.

 ### Recommended packages